 When we consume L reutri, it’s shown to increase oxytocin levels and decrease cortisol levels.

-A systemic review in 2017 showed improvements in effects on mood, effects on stress and anxiety, effects on cognition with probiotic supplementation.
+A systemic review in 2017 showed improvements in effects on mood, effects on stress and anxiety, and effects on cognition with probiotic supplementation.
 Probiotics had the most significant effect on symptoms of anxiety.

 The bottom line is they help with inflammation which helps our endogenous production of feel-good hormones.
 They also help produce feel-good neurotransmitters directly.

-Increased inflammation activates the HPA-axis and alters neurotransmitter metabolism.
+Increased inflammation activates the HPA axis and alters neurotransmitter metabolism.

-The inflammation is caused by increased intestinal permeability or “leaky gut”.
+The inflammation is caused by increased intestinal permeability or “leaky gut.”
 This allows toxins and other forms of waste to leak into the bloodstream.